Chateau La Mothe du Barry

 Those food pairings would include shrimp, tuna, salmon, swordfish, lobster bisque, red fish chowders, grilled chicken, veal cutlets, pork shoulder, BBQ ribs, baked ham, paella, pasta with crème sauce, medium curries, quiche, vegetable casseroles, and salads including seafood and pasta salads.

-Food pairings would include Filet Mignon, New York Steak, Rib Eye, short ribs, beef stew, beef stroganoff, rack of lamb, lamb chops, veal chops, grilled pork, BBQ ribs, grilled chicken, duck, tuna, clams and mussels, charcuterie, Indian Tandoori dishes, lamb and chicken curries, Asian beef, pork, and chicken stir frys, Mexican beef, pork, and chicken dishes, vegetable casseroles, and mild, medium, and rich cheeses.
+Food pairings would include New York Steak, Rib Eye, Roast Beef, short ribs, beef stew, lamb chops, veal chops and roast veal, pork chops and roast pork, roast and grilled chicken, duck, tuna, salmon, Asian beef, pork, and chicken dishes, Mexican beef and pork dishes, lamb curries, charcuterie, mild, medium, and rich cheeses.

 This wine is from vineyards of at least 25 years of age and also only uses the best clusters selected through hand picking and sorting.
 Aromas are of light cherries, rich plums, really ripe blueberries, and blackberries.
 There are rich "dark fruit" flavors of blackberries, boysenberries, and blueberries, framed with hints of cedar.
 There is medium to full body, perfect balance, and sweet tannins for a memorable finish.